Tutorial

-Mixins create partial classes which we can combine to form a single class that contains all the methods and properties from the partial classes.
+Mixins create partial classes that we can combine to form a single class that contains all the methods and properties from the partial classes.

 and Lorry